rhomobile/rhomobile-docs/docs/en/5.5/guide/apiusage.md

-# Migrating Your RhoMobile App to v5.3
+# Migrating Your RhoMobile App to v5.4

 RhoMobile Suite 5.x and higher offers a set of common APIs to access device, system and framework capabilities from your JavaScript and Ruby code.

 ## RhoConnect Client
-In RhoMobile Suite 5.3, the [RhoConnectClient API](../api/rhoconnectclient) is accessed through an extension.
+In RhoMobile Suite 5.4, the [RhoConnectClient API](../api/rhoconnectclient) is accessed through an extension.
 To use the RhoConnect Client, you must specify `rhoconnect-client` in the extensions section of your application's `build.yml` (as below).
 If you are using RhoConnect, you should also consult the [RhoConnect Migration Guide](../rhoconnect/migration) for details about migrating your RhoConnect application.

 	:::ruby
 	extensions: ["rhoconnect-client"]

 ## Android WebKit
-RhoMobile Suite 5.3 now uses the stock Android WebKit included with the Android SDK you're building with as the default.
+RhoMobile Suite 5.4 uses the stock Android WebKit included with the Android SDK you're building with as the default.
 Version 5.x RhoElement APIs will work only with the stock WebKit.
 However, [pre-5.x RhoElement APIs](#using-22-apis) **must be used with the Zebra WebKit for Android**.

 ## Shared Runtime
 RhoMobile Suite 2.0 included the RhoElements Shared Runtime, a pre-built RhoMobile application that provided application configuration options for the Zebra WebKit and RhoElements API extensions.
 This allowed HTML/JS applications to run without requiring the developer to build a separate a RhoMobile application.

-Since the RhoMobile suite 5.3 no longer includes a pre-built shared runtime, it is recommended that you build a simple RhoMobile application to point to your HTML application.
+Since the RhoMobile suite 5.4 no longer includes a pre-built shared runtime, it is recommended that you build a simple RhoMobile application to point to your HTML application.
 This will allow you to optimize the application by including only the extensions and capabilities used by your application.

 ## JavaScript Licensing
-RhoMobile Suite 5.3 increases the number of APIs with JavaScript access from prior versions.
+RhoMobile Suite 5.4 increases the number of APIs with JavaScript access from prior versions.
 In addition, JavaScript licensing restrictions associated with some APIs and the Zebra WebKit are removed, and are now in sync with those of Ruby.
 Licensing restrictions are now at the API class level rather than the language level.
 For example, use of the Camera API is now free on JavaScript *and* Ruby.
 [Read more about licensing](licensing).

 ## API Platform Support
 It is the intention for all APIs to work across all supported platforms.
 In RhoMobile Suite 2.2, support for platforms was indicated using an [API compatibility matrix](../../2.2.0/rhoelements/apicompatibility) at the API class level.
-Version 5.3 contains fewer exceptions, and the platforms that are supported will be indicated at the individual API property or method level.
+Version 5.4 contains fewer exceptions, and the platforms that are supported will be indicated at the individual API property or method level.
 Please [refer to the API Summary](apisummary) for an overview.

 ## Replaced APIs
 New APIs that have replaced those previously available will be highlighted in the menus and descriptions of the API reference documentation, as below: